 - 1. Navigate to NSCA.com - 2.
 Create a new account or log in using your NSCA username and password - 3.
 Verify your profile information (the first and last name must match your ID exactly) - 4.
-Click on "Certification" on the main navigation bar, then click on "Certification Overview" - 5.
-Click the "Get Certified" link below your desired certification - 6.
-Confirm you have met the eligibility requirements - 7.
-Click on the "...
-Exam Application" box - 8.
-Follow on-screen prompts - 9.
+Click on "Certification" on the main navigation bar, and select the certification you are interested in. - 5.
+Confirm you have met the eligibility requirements - 6.
+Click on the "...Exam Application" box - 7.
+Follow on-screen prompts - 8.
+Upload required documentation (CPR/AED, etc). - 9.
 Request special accommodations (if applicable) - 10.
 Affirm reading/understanding the Affirmation Statement - 11.
-Affirm reading/understanding the Certification Polices, Procedures, and Requirements - 12.
-Download and read the Certification Handbook - 13.
-Read and agree to Registration Expiration Policy - 14.
-Proceed to checkout - 15.
+Proceed to checkout - 12.
 Submit eligibility verification documentation to NSCA (see Eligibility Documentation)